princebansal7/Web-Development-Concepts/javascript-es6/README.md

     console.log(AnyNameForImportedC); // 100
   ```
 - TypeScript by default uses **ES6**  import export
-- In JavaScript, in `package.json` if want to use ES6 import/export add `"type": "module"`
+- In JavaScript, in `package.json` if you want to use ES6 import/export then add `"type": "module"`

   ```json
     {